jsackett89/udacity_dataeng_awsdatawarehouse/README.md

 song_id, title, artist_id, year, duration

-artists - artists in music database artist_id, name, location, lattitude, longitude
+artists - artists in music database artist_id, name, location, latitude, longitude

 time - timestamps of records in songplays broken down into specific units start_time, hour, day, week, month, year, weekday

 ## PROJECT TEMPLATE

 This project contains several files to perform the ETL from S3 to Redshift:

-`sql_queries.py` -- Contains the DROP, CREATE, and INSERT queries for the tables in the database schema above.
+`sql_queries.py` -- Contains the DROP, CREATE, COPY (from S3), and INSERT (into final data model) queries for the tables in the database schema above.

-`create_tables.py` -- Contains the code that executes the CREATE TABLEs queries from `sql_queries.py`
+`create_tables.py` -- Contains the code that executes the DROP and CREATE TABLEs queries from `sql_queries.py`

-`etl.py` -- Contains the code that copies data from S3 to staging, and then from staging to the Redshift DB
+`etl.py` -- Contains the code that copies data from S3 to staging, and then from staging to the Redshift DB from `sql_queries.py`

 `dwh.cfg` -- Config file with redshift credentials (exported for security purposes)